sagar9623/Learn_CUDA/Learn_CUDA_by_Joamon.md

       5. Pixel Shaders:1 ( Core )
       6. Graphics Processor: NV1
       7. EDO Memory Type( Extended Data Out)
-         A. An EDO memory is a type of computer memory that was used in older systems, during 1990s.
+         A. An EDO memory is a type of computer memory that was used in older systems, during the 1990s.
 It was an improvement over the previous FPM ( Fast Page Mode ) memory technology and was commonly used in systems like Pentium-based computers.
          B. The key feature of the EDO was its ability to allow the CPU to access memory more quickly than FPM memory.
          C. EDO memory was eventually replaced by SDRAM (Synchronous Dynamic Random Access Memory) due to its even faster access times and improved efficiency.